jlouis/etorrent/documentation/bep-12-15-interaction.md

       T1, T2, ..., Tk

+First shuffle each tier T1, T2, ..., Tk randomly as per the BEP-12
+specification.

-treat this tier-list as a flat list of announce URLs.
+Then, treat this tier-list as a flat list of announce URLs.
 That is, concatenate T1, T2, ..., Tk to form a single list.
-Then, if udp:// and http:// announce URLs are *equivalent* as per the above definition, swap them to make the udp:// schema come first, disregarding tiers.
+Ff udp:// and http:// announce URLs are *equivalent* as per the above definition of equivalence, swap them to make the udp:// schema come first, disregarding tiers.
 Note that this allows the udp:// schema url to move to an earlier tier.

 After this swapping has occurred, treat everything as BEP-12.
+Note that this will make a client prefer udp:// based trackers over http:// based trackers, even in the same tier.
+Yet, it still gives each tracker the same probability distribution as the unshuffled list.
+We assume that a tracker with both UDP and HTTP capability prefers to be contacted on UDP.

 The rationale for letting udp:// schemas move between tiers is that many torrents are created with a single tracker announceURL in each